MicrosoftDocs/Devices-docs/surface/surface-accessories-driver-firmware-lifecycle-support.md

 The Surface driver and firmware servicing period defines the period that updates are available for an accessory.
 The Accessory Support Period starts when an accessory is released.

 - **For accessories released before January 1, 2021:** Surface accessories will receive driver and firmware updates for at least 4 years from when the accessory was first released.
-In cases where the support duration is longer than 4 years, an updated end-of-servicing date will be published in advance of the date of last servicing.
+In cases where the servicing duration is longer than 4 years, an updated end-of-servicing date will be published in advance of the date of last servicing.
 - **For accessories released on and after January 1, 2021:** Surface accessories will receive driver and firmware updates for at least 6 years from when the accessory was first released.
-In cases where the support duration is longer than 6 years, an updated end-of-servicing date will be published in advance of the date of last servicing.
+In cases where the servicing duration is longer than 6 years, an updated end-of-servicing date will be published in advance of the date of last servicing.

-## Release and end-of-servicing dates for Surface accessories
+## Surface accessories driver and firmware lifecycle period

 The following table lists the release date and end-of-servicing date for each Surface accessory: